SANTORINI

 White aubergines

-The magic thing about this variety of aubergine is not just that it has been coloured white by the volcanic soil.
-It is also that the bitterness sometimes found in aubergines is completely absent and instead the flesh is sweet and juicy.
+The magic thing about this variety of aubergine is not just that its colour.
+It is also that the bitterness sometimes found in other types of aubergine is completely absent and instead the flesh is sweet and juicy.

 Capers